Some posts contain compensated links. Please read this disclaimer for more info.

 Food and Beverages

 Is your baby formula-fed?
 If so, you’ll want to bring a bottle and formula.
-You may want to consider getting your baby used to room temperature formula and mix pre-made formula with bottled water just prior to boarding the plane.
+You may want to consider getting your baby used to room temperature formula and mix pre-made formula with bottled water just before boarding the plane.

-If your child has been drinking from a sippy cup, I suggest asking the crew as soon as you board to fill them up as they’ll get very busy mid-flight.
+If your child has been drinking from a sippy cup, I suggest asking the crew as soon as you board to fill them up as they’ll get swamped mid-flight.

 Is your child already eating solids?
 If so, consider packing baby food that comes in squeezable packets (less than 100mls), which are much easier to carry on the plane than baby food jars.
 If your child has already moved onto eating whole foods, you’ll want to pack his favorite finger foods.
 Dried fruit, snack foods, and cereal can all be ideal options.